 I incorporated a global Google Map to visualize the scope of the project that linked to each organizations profile page.

-The website featured a YouTube style video section featuring this footage, and sortable by topic so viewers could discover other perspectives.
+The website featured a video portal featuring this footage, which was sortable topically so viewers could discover other perspectives.
 I trained a diverse leadership council to use the CMS system and maintain the website ensuring it was peer-driven and run.